UnixLoverSaurabh/stratos/README.md

 		* Similar to a table in a database (without all the constraints)
 		* We can have as many topics as we want
 		* A topic is identified by its name
+		* Topics in Kafka are always multi-subscriber.
+This means that a topic can have zero, one, or many consumers that subscribe to the data written to it.
 	* Topics are split in partitions
 		* Each partition is ordered
 		* Each message within a partition gets an incremental id, called offset